joaobcpatricio/Aquatic-Surface-Vehicles-Simulator_Dev/README.md

 - Solution: Change the configure.user file to use gcc by setting "PREFER_CLANG=no" and rebuilding OMNeT++ and all the models installed (including INET).
 Check [Install Guide](https://www.omnetpp.org/doc/omnetpp/InstallGuide.pdf) for further information.

+### Problem: Qtenv/GUI not showing up
+- Description: When you run the graphical environment does not show up.
+- Solution: delete the file ".qtenvrc" that should be on your user's main folder e.g.:"C:\Users\username".
+It will reset the configurations and delete possible errors.

 ## Questions or Comments